Below are helpful tips for presenting at the AGIC Education & Training Symposium.

 - Your moderator will introduce you using the bio that you provided with your abstract submission.
 For Lightning Round presentations, because of the time limitation, you will simply be introduced with your name and title of your presentation.
 Hands-on workshop instructors will not have a moderator and are expected to introduce themselves to their attendees as one would when teaching.

 - Be time-aware.
 For standard 25 minute presentations, your moderator will let you know when you have 5 minutes left in your session.
 You will be given 25 minutes, which includes time for questions.
-If you run short on time, let the audience know that you can take questions after the full session is completed (after the last presenter in the session is done).
+If you run short on time, let the audience know that you can take questions after the full session is completed (after the last presenter in the session is done). *Note: because we worked to accommodate as many presentations as possible this year, there are some 90-minute sessions with 4 presentations.
+If you are in one of these sessions, then your presentation time is limited to 20 minutes.
+Be sure to check the agenda for your presentation time.

 - When asked a question, repeat it before you answer so that everyone in the audience can hear what was asked.